CIFAR-10

 Introduction

 Here we will walk through an example project for training a model to classify images from the CIFAR10 dataset.
-This combines most of the concepts we have seen in the guides so far.
+The full source lives in the repo under examples/cifar10/.
+The flow is end-to-end py-gen-ml.
+You author a protobuf schema, generate typed config tooling, then load YAML, apply CLI overrides, and optionally sweep.
+The training loop stays ordinary Python.
+This combines most of the concepts from the guides so far.
 It offers a simple model, data and optimizer, and shows how to:

 Schema